rezafouladian/MacintoshPortable/docs/HardwareAndAccessories.md

 This added a touch screen to the Macintosh Portable.

 ### Lind Electronic Design External Battery Charger

+A Portable external battery charger and storage case which can be charged using either the Portable's 7.5V power adapter or a 12V car power adapter.

 ### "Debug ROM Card" (WIP)